Our Chicago Estate and Trust Litigation Lawyers have been an essential part of Harrison & Held, LLP from the firm’s inception

 - Represented divorced wife in pursuing her former husband’s $100 million estate for fraud he committed at the time of their divorce twenty years earlier.

 - Represented estate in defending against lawsuits brought by the husband of the decedent seeking to invalidate trusts holding tens of millions of dollars in property and investments.

-- Represented corporate fiduciary in defending against beneficiary’s multi-pronged attack on the decedent’s estate plan and the beneficiary’s tort claims against the corporate fiduciary.
+- Represented corporate fiduciary in defending against the beneficiary’s multi-pronged attack on the decedent’s estate plan and the beneficiary’s tort claims against the corporate fiduciary.

 - Represented successful appellant in the matter of Handelsman v.
 Handelsman, where we convinced the Appellate Court to adopt the Restatement rule and apply the Probate Act to living trusts in construction actions; we further convinced the Court to hold that Will-substitute trusts cannot be susceptible to reformation actions.

-- Represented plaintiff before the Illinois Supreme Court in a legal malpractice claim against attorney who drafted an amendment disposing of a home not owned by decedent individually and which, instead, was held by a land trust unaffected by the amendment.
+- Represented plaintiff before the Illinois Supreme Court in a legal malpractice claim against an attorney who drafted an amendment disposing of a home not owned by decedent individually and which, instead, was held by a land trust unaffected by the amendment.